Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks: Introduction

-Now let us illustrate the construction of the stable equivalence of Morita type in Theorem 1.1 briefly.
-This construction is similar to the one in \cite[Theorem 10.5.1]{L'book 2} for abelian Frobenius blocks.
-The main ingredients used for the construction in \cite[Theorem 10.5.1]{L'book 2} are the descriptions of local structures of an abelian Frobenius block and Puig's Gluing Theorem for indecomposable endopermutation modules of abelian $p$-groups.
+Now let us now briefly outline the construction of the stable equivalence of Morita type stated in Theorem 1.1.
+This construction is analogous to that in \cite[Theorem 10.5.1]{L'book 2} for abelian Frobenius blocks.
+The main ingredients there are the descriptions of local structures of an abelian Frobenius block and Puig's Gluing Theorem for indecomposable endopermutation modules of abelian $p$-groups.
 Let us make it more explicit.
 For an abelian Frobenius block with defect group $P$, its Brauer correspondents in the centralizers of nontrivial subgroups of $P$ are nilpotent in the sense of \cite{BP80}.
-By the structure theorem of the source algebras of nilpotent blocks, due to Puig \cite{P-88}, these local structures can yield a family of indecomposable endopermutation modules (see the paragraph 2.14 below) of quotient groups of the abelian $p$-group $P$ satisfying some compatibility assumptions.
-Then by Puig's Gluing Theorem, these endopermutation modules can be glued together to an indecomposable endopermutation module of $P$, which plays an essential role in the construction of the stable equivalence of Morita type for abelian Frobenius blocks.
+By the structure theorem of the source algebras of nilpotent blocks, due to Puig \cite{P-88}, these local structures can yield a family of indecomposable endopermutation modules (see the paragraph 2.14 below) of quotient groups of the abelian $p$-group $P$ satisfying certain compatibility conditions.
+Then by Puig's Gluing Theorem, these endopermutation modules can be glued together to an indecomposable endopermutation module of $P$, which plays a crucial role in the construction of the stable equivalence of Morita type for abelian Frobenius blocks.